PLEASE NOTE: The Tucson Office is CLOSED

 but (were) available.

-(presently not - as I am on extended sabbatical)
+(presently not - as I am on extended sabbatical / semi-retired)

 Just sign on with your smart phone or computer web browser to establish a free Doxy.me account online and make sure you have a camera and microphone on your device and we can get started!